mono/website/_posts/2018-08-03-automatic-bug-reporting.md

 Now the concerns in the various parts are rather contradictory.
 Part 3 should be private, as information about bugs may pose security risks.
-Making Part 3 private often means that making Part 2 proprietary and close-source is important.
-I don’t think that many people disagree with these two.
+Making Part 3 private often means that making Part 2 proprietary and closed-source is important.
+I don’t think that many people disagree with these two points.
 The information being sent (and how it was collected in Part 1) is the part that is subject to the most scrutiny.

 All of the source code that creates the files that are created during a crash to control Part 2